Last week, I described how many websites hosted on DreamHost had been hijacked

 |"Work from home" scam|

-These sites will probably host more and more spam and malicious content until they get blacklisted by popular lists, at which point, the hackers will move to new targets.
+These sites will probably host more and more spam and malicious content until they get added to popular denylists, at which point the hackers will move to new targets.